noahcoad/open-url/README.md

 Check the __Settings__ section, or run __Open URL: Settings__ for examples.

+### URL / Path Transforms
+Open URL has settings that let you transform your selected URL / path before attempting to open it.

+Here are the settings with their default values:

+- `aliases`: `{}`
+- `search_paths`: `["src"]`
+- `file_prefixes`: `[]`
+- `file_suffixes`: `[".js"]`

+The `aliases` dict is the first transform applied to the selected URL / path.
+It replaces each __key__ in URL with the corresponding __value__.

+The other transforms affect only file and folder paths. `search_paths` is a list of directories that are prepended to the path, `file_prefixes` are prepended to the filename, and `file_suffixes` are appended to the filename.

+One path is generated for each combination of search path, file prefix and file suffix, and the first path that contains a directory or a file is opened.

+Imagine you're building a JS app that you've set up to use absolute imports, relative to the `src` directory.
+Your app has a file at `src/utils/module.js`.
+Open URL can resolve this file using just `utils/module`.
+Very nice!

 ### Multiple Cursors
 Copy these URLs into Sublime Text and select both lines using multiple cursors, then run URL opener.